lmrolls/FMMDE_2025/README.md

 # Reproducibility Package for [Paper Title]

-This repository contains the data, code, and documentation to reproduce the results in "[Paper Title]" by [Author(s)], submitted to [Journal Name].
-The package implements a sequential statistical test using a factor model to generate results for Table 1 and Table 2.
+This repository contains the data, code, and documentation to reproduce the results in "Macroeconomic Forecasting using Factor Models with
+Martingale Difference Errors" by Luca Mattia Rolla and Alessandro Giovannelli, submitted to International Journal of Forecasting.
+The package reproduces the paper content, tables and figures.

 ## Package Information
 - **Date Assembled**: April 23, 2025
-- **Author(s)**: [Your Name], [Collaborator Name]
+- **Author(s)**: Luca Mattia Rolla, Alessandro Giovannelli
 - **Contact**: [Your Email or ORCID], [Collaborator Email or ORCID]
 - **Repository URL**: https://github.com/your-username/replication_my_paper_2025